Private Research Mentorship

 Original research question

-The project begins with curiosity, then gets narrowed into a question that can be researched, argued, and defended without wobbling.
+The project begins with curiosity, then narrows into a question that can be researched, argued, and defended.

 03